GuanLab/FastClone_GuanLab/README.md

 ## Output

-subclones.csv gives frequency of each clone scores.csv gives SNP assignment
+subclones.csv gives frequency of each clone.

+scores.csv gives SNP assignment.

+Phylogeny if multiple nodes will be output as a png.